jebowe3/Vector-Tiles-From-Geojson/README.md

 </html>
 ```

-For the purposes of providing additional spatial context, I have included some vector basemap tiles from [maptiler](https://www.maptiler.com/) and customized in [maputnik](https://maputnik.github.io/).
+From the instructions above, you can see how multiple vector geojson files can be combined into one pbf tile set that you can style and serve yourself.
+For the purposes of providing additional spatial context, I have included some vector basemap tiles from [maptiler](https://www.maptiler.com/) and customized in [maputnik](https://maputnik.github.io/) in my html file.
 A demo can be seen [here](https://jebowe3.github.io/Vector-Tiles-From-Geojson/vector-tiles-map/).